Samar Banerjee: The man who led India in the 1956 Olympics | Goal.com

 After retiring from football, he started training Barisha SC and then the Bengal football team in Santosh Trophy.
 In 1961 he won the national championship and thereafter served as a selector for a few seasons.

-On January 30, 2020, a postal stamp was unveiled in the club premises in recognition of his contribution to Indian football.
+In mid-March, in the presence of former Bagan legends like Satyajit Chatterjee a postal stamp was unveiled in recognition of Banerjee's contribution to Indian football.
 He is still a 'Mohun Bagani' and even at 90, he visits a football ground whenever possible to inspire budding footballers in Howrah.